CAV-Research-Lab/Symbolic-Imitation-Learning/README.md

-# Symbolic-Imitation-Learning-using-Inductive-Logic-Programming
-We extract symbolic first-order logical rules using inductive logic programming (ILP) to find a safe and legal policy in autonomous highway driving.
-Using inductive reasoning, this method is interpretable, generalizable, and data-efficient.
-# Rule Extraction from Datasets in `SIL/data/`
+# Rule Extraction from Datasets in `data/`

-This directory contains subfolders (e.g., `velocity/`, `unsafe/`, `dangerous/`, `acceleration/`) corresponding to different semantic tasks.
-Each of these contains further subfolders (e.g., `increase/`, `left/`, `brake/`) that each represent a specific scenario or rule-learning target.
+This directory contains subfolders corresponding to different semantic tasks.
+Each of these contains further subfolders that each represent a specific scenario or rule-learning target.

 Each lowest-level folder contains three files:
 - `bias.pl` — bias settings for the rule learner (e.g., allowed predicates, head predicate)